Shriniwas18K/Fastapi-Login-Service/readme.md

 ------------------------------------------------------------------
 developed till 11 march 2023
-currently owners can signup and login only
+currently owners can signup and signin only
 ------------------------------------------------------------------